-- 8.20.
-Applications will be assessed by Detailed Assessors and a SAC comprising General Assessors. - 8.21.
-Any Detailed Assessors or General Assessors must adhere to and uphold the Australian Code for the Responsible Conduct of Research (2018). - 8.22.
-Any College of Experts or SAC members who are not an Australian Public Servant must uphold the Australian Public Service Values and Code of Conduct in accordance with Part 1, Section 2.9 of the CGRGs. - 8.23.
+- 8.22.
+Applications will be assessed by Detailed Assessors and a SAC comprising General Assessors. - 8.23.
+Any Detailed Assessors or General Assessors must adhere to and uphold the Australian Code for the Responsible Conduct of Research (2018). - 8.24.
+Any College of Experts or SAC members who are not a Commonwealth Official will be required to perform their duties in accordance with the CGRGs. - 8.25.
 We have procedures in place for managing organisational and personal Conflicts of Interest for Detailed Assessors, SAC members and ARC staff.
 Details of these procedures are in the relevant section of these grant guidelines and in the ARC's Conflict of Interest and Confidentiality Policy available on the ARC website.